Problem Exists Between Keyboard ...

 Today I started getting "Sorry, try again" from sudo after a supposedly unrelated Fedora update.
 After some PAM debug fun, the problem turned out to be ... the keyboard.
 Old laptop, one of the keys became fiddly.

-The most obvious target is the repeated use (abuse ?) of fprintf, which can be addressed by using a simple wrapper function.
+errno brought the example code to new depths of ugliness.
+It is about time to introduce some relief.fprintf, which can be addressed by using a simple wrapper function.
 Even the simplest function, however, introduces a new word in the vocabulary used to describe the solution to the problem implemented by the program - to describe it to a fellow programmer (which might be your future self), that is: the compiler is just as happy with the code as it stands.
 In other words, each function introduces an abstraction and as such it is essential to pick its name judiciously, so that it is not always necessary to reach for the actual source of the function in order to understand what it does.

 /* Report an error on stderr */